ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 - deploy 20% of the whole replicas (set to 10)
 - Pause the deployment, until a user confirm and "promote" it
-- Continue the with 40%, Wait for 10s.
+- Continue with 40%, wait for 10s.
 - Continue with 60%, wait for 10s
 - Continue with 80%, wait for 10s
 - Continue to reach 100% (this step is invisible and is actually after the last pause step)